GRANT OPPORTUNITIES

 • Operating Support

-4. Organizations that have received at least one ARTSmemphis grant since July 2021 but have not received an operating support grant previously, must contact ARTSmemphis staff by December 15, 2023 to discuss eligibility and application readiness.
+4. Organizations that have received at least two ARTSmemphis grants since July 2022 but have not received an operating support grant previously, must contact ARTSmemphis staff to discuss eligibility and application readiness.
 Following this meeting, staff will notify organizations if they are eligible to apply.

 5. Offer programs that are accessible to all Shelby County citizens regardless of race, color, sex, religion, age, national origin, marital status, sexual orientation, disability, or any characteristic protected by law.